 However, standard vision system provides only twodimensional (2D) images of work area or finished product, unable to discern the distance to height of the object view.
-Recently, various 3D vision systems have been produced to alleviate this problem via several methods.
+Recently, various 3D vision systems have been produced to alloviate this problem via several methods.

 3.2.1.
-The Two-Dimensional Form
+The Two-Dimensional

 The two-dimensional pictures from rotation object describe about x-axis and y-axis. r is the radius of each point in the picture.
-Fig. 4 shows such points of the two-dimensional image.
+Fig. 4 shows such point of the two-dimensional image.

-3.2.2.
-The Three-Dimensional Form
+Figure 4.
+The point in two-dimensional 3.2.2.
+The Three-Dimensional

 It is possible to make the x and z magnifications independent of the z coordinate for a given laser grating line position by rotating the object and the azimuth of the object in the y plane.
 The length of the radius is calculated from the azimuth to the point in the laser grating line.
 From this calculation, the threedimensional can draw to x-axis and z-axis.
-Fig.5 shows such three-dimensional drawing approach.
+Fig. 5 shows such three-dimensional drawing method.

-Fig.5: The three-dimensional drawing method
+Figure 5: The three-dimensional drawing method